-Her honors and awards include an Individual Excellence Award in the category of Interdisciplinary/Performance Art from the Ohio Arts Council in 2015, the 2011–2012 Franklin Furnace Fund for performance art, and a 2010-11 EMPAC DanceMovies film commission.
-Crocetta was a fellow at The Radcliffe Institute for Advanced Study at Harvard University and the recipient of an individual NEA grant in sculpture.
-She was an artist in residence at the Nordic Artists' Center in Dale, Norway, the Agora Collective in Berlin, Germany, the Art and Technology program at the Wexner Center for the Arts in Columbus, Ohio and Harvestworks Digital Media Arts Center in New York City.
+Crocetta’s honors and awards include an Individual Excellence Award in the category of Interdisciplinary/Performance Art from the Ohio Arts Council in 2015, a 2011–2012 Franklin Furnace Fund award for performance art, and a 2010–2011 EMPAC DanceMovies film commission.
+She was an artist-in-residence at the Nordic Artists' Center in Dale, Norway; the Agora Collective in Berlin, Germany; the Film/Video studio program at the Wexner Center for the Arts in Columbus, OH; and Harvestworks Digital Media Arts Center in New York City.
+Crocetta was also a fellow at the Radcliffe Institute for Advanced Study at Harvard University and the recipient of an NEA grant in sculpture.

 Crocetta recently served as the Director of the Barnett Center for Integrated Arts and Enterprise at the Ohio State University (OSU).
 She was also the Director of Foundation Studies in Ohio State’s Department of Art from 2005–2015.
 Before joining OSU, she held teaching positions at the Sam Fox School of Design & Visual Arts at Washington University and the New York State College of Ceramics at Alfred University, and served as the Associate Chair of the Foundation Department of the Parsons School of Design at The New School.